doivglser/mindevenviro-fanciful/README.md

 # TODO:

+* serv-if-up loop or something

-* shi3lD.sh is not working
+* shi3lD is not working

   Workaround to change the user-agent while changing the MAC - addresses.

-* sCRYPtUPdater.sh
+* sCRYPtUPdater

   To search for brackets and braces, to split the content of the source code into short code snippets.
   If the workflow interval in minutes is over, refer to the exit handler, if false, reset workflow interval, if true exit.